BloodAxe/Kaggle-Salt/README.md

 ### DPN encoder with U-Net like decoder

-### WiderResNet encoder with U-Net like decoder
+Dual-path encoder with U-Net decoder implementation borrowed from https://github.com/selimsef/dsb2018_topcoders/tree/master/albu/src.

-### WiderResNet encoder with U-Net like decoder and hypercolumn
+### WiderResNet encoder with U-Net like decoder and Object Context

 1. WiderResNet38 encoder
 1. U-Net like decoder (Double [conv3x3 + bn + relu])
 1. OCNet in the central bottleneck.
 OCNet dilation factors were [2,4,6]
-1. SCSE blocks in encoder & decoder
+1. SCSE blocks in decoder
-1. Depth value added to output of central block
 1. Input tensor was 3-channel image [I, Y, I * Y]
 1. In addition to mask output, model was also predicting salt presence
 1. There was additional loss for regularization attached to conv3 output of the encoder

+### WiderResNet encoder with U-Net like decoder and hypercolumn

+1. WiderResNet38 encoder
+1. U-Net like decoder (Double [conv3x3 + bn + relu])
+1. SCSE blocks in decoder
+1. Input tensor was 3-channel image [I, Y, I * Y]
+1. In addition to mask output, model was also predicting salt presence

 ## Dataset & Folds